|

 information from Steetley chapel and it's graveyard as I understand my

 grandfather and great grandfather lived at Steetley.
+From information

 gained on other websites I understand (and please correct me if this is